 Take party fare to the next level with these quick, easy, feed-a-crowd bites.
-Local artisan Lili with Delightful Palate taught this recipe at a recent cooking class and we were blown away.
+Cooking instructor Lili Courtney taught this recipe at a recent cooking class and we were blown away.
 We were scraping the last bits of the sauce from the pan with a spoon.
 Make a big batch of meatballs, pop them in the freezer and pull them out when you're ready to wow your guests.
 We love this recipe just as it's written, but we've also used this sauce to top pork tenderloin and chicken.
 Yum overload!
+We also talked about these delicious bites on our Podcast Smidgen.
+Lili and Anne dished about vintage recipes that deserve a re-boot.
+Give it a listen!

 3 oz. fresh whole-wheat breadcrumbs (about 1-1/2 cups , split